hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 #### Enforcement

-Allowing users who have failed screening to play will result in an immediate withdrawal of support and may cause future requests for support to be denied.
+Allowing users who have failed screening to play will result in an immediate withdrawal of support and will result in future requests for support to be denied.

 It is the responsibility of the host to clarify the criteria by [contacting the committee](#contact) prior to submitting the request for support should they have concerns or need clarity on the [eligibility criteria](#eligibility-criteria).